schinta99/schinta_Portfolio/final-project-part-two.md

 Overview of HIV/AIDS: Key facts and figures.
 Progress in treatment and prevention over the years.
-Introduction to the stigma: Historical context and how it emerged.
-Visualization: A timeline of HIV/AIDS discoveries, treatment advancements, and public attitudes over time.
+Visualization: Statistics on HIV/AIDS and timeline of HIV prevelance over the years.